alejandro-martinez-leon/hello/README.rst

 Description
 -----------

-**hello**  is a python package build to learn how to make python package.
+**hello**  is a Python package built to learn how to make Python packages.

 Documentation